• Areas of Law

 How to Serve a Bankruptcy Notice

-Once you have caused AFSA to issue a Bankruptcy Notice (“Notice”) it is necessary for you to arrange service of the Notice on the debtor.
-Service must take place within six months of the date the Notice was issued.
+Once AFSA issues a Bankruptcy Notice (“Notice”), you are responsible for arranging its service on the debtor.
+This must be done within six months of the date the Notice was issued.

 Personal Service